-Access will prompt you for the table that you want to query.
+Access will prompt you for the table that you want to query with the SHOW TABLE box.
+Highlight the table that you want and click add.
+Then close the SHOW TABLE window.

 To run your query, click this button:

 Click this button to go back to your query design.